pilvento/ationetdocs/ATIONetDoc.md

 transfer; otherwise the action will be rejected by the current accounts subsystem.

-Special behavior for ***Home-base*** subscribers
+Observations

-When the subscriber is a HomeBase, the action will first trigger a Deposit action on the Contract and the Contract to sub-account transfer.
+The action will first trigger a Deposit action on the Contract and the Contract to sub-account transfer.

 902